Registration and Schedules - Graduate

 Maximum student credit load for dual enrollment (graduate/undergraduate) is 15 credit hours for a semester and eight credit hours for a summer term (standard university overload approval process applies).

-Students must submit a graduate special non-degree application to the Admissions Office prior to registering for a graduate course.
+Students must submit a graduate special non-degree application using the Universities of Wisconsin online application prior to registering for a graduate course.
 Undergraduate tuition and fees are charged.
-Students in dual-degree programs must complete the graduate program application process and pay graduate tuition fees.
+Students in dual degree programs must complete the regular graduate program application process and pay graduate tuition fees after completing nine graduate credits.
 Students are expected to purchase texts for graduate courses.

 Graduate research, comprehensive exams, and terminal project completion policy